 Step 1: Mark this task as 'Accepted' or 'Rejected' (optional step).

-If you are accepting the task, you have a few options:
+If you are accepting the task, you have two things you can fill out:

 1. You can add a date in which you are aiming to perform this task so your client is kept aware

-Step 2: If you plan to do the works on this task i.e a technician has not been assigned, then your next step is to start the works - click into every item of work if there are items here to complete and add compliance results and defects, photos and the like as required.
+Step 2: If you plan to do the works on this task and hence have not assigned a technician to this task, then your next step is to start the works - click into every item of work if there are items here to complete and add compliance results and defects, photos and the like as required.

 Any documents provided by your client will live in the 'Documents provided by client' section.